Food Science and Human Nutrition (FSHN)

 FSHN 668 Advanced Topics in Clinical Nutrition (2) Advanced topics in nutrition assessment, diagnosis, and interventions of patients with specialized clinical conditions.
 Students will further their knowledge in clinical research methods through case study presentations and evidence-based review.
 Repeatable one time.
 Pre: 389 and 467; or instructor consent.

 FSHN 681 Seminar in Food and Nutritional Sciences (1) Student presentation of literature reviews and research.
-Repeatable one time.
+Repeatable five times.
 Pre: consent.

 FSHN 682 Topics in Nutritional Sciences (1) Advanced topics in nutritional sciences, from basic to applied research, including current issues in nutrition and critical analysis of current research literature.
 Repeatable four times.
 Pre: consent.